 It’s not enough to simply say, “Have you heard the good news?”
 That is the entry point into the kingdom of God—but the kingdom of God, for Paul, involves this goal of bringing every person complete in Christ.
 That involves the task of teaching.

-I’ll explain more about that task of teaching in my next blog post.
-I’ll share with you the four most important things you need in order to start a life-changing Sunday School program, and I’ll explain why your church ought to consider devoting more resources to teacher training programs.
+That task of teaching is further explained in the next post where I share with you the four most important things you need in order to start a life-changing Sunday School program, and I explain why your church ought to consider devoting more resources to teacher training programs.